sam-grant/EventNtuple/doc/branches.md

 | tcnt |  Single objects branch |   counts track types and track-related quantities in an event (MARKED FOR REMOVAL)| [see TrkCount.hh](../inc/TrkCount.hh)
 ## Track Branches

+Each element in these branch corresponds to a different Kalman fit hypotheses to reconstruct the track:

-These branches contain 4 elements per event corresponding to different Kalman fit hypotheses:
+In most cases, there are 4 different Kalman fit hypotheses:
 - downstream electron

 - downstream positron